hanwiz/ferry/README.md

 You are remotely monitoring and controlling the AutoFerry in a shore control center (SCC).
 Your task is to safely transport as many people as possible form one docking station across the channel.
 The max capacity is 12 people at a time.
 You decide when the ferry should start.
 The ferry will move in a straight line across the channel and automatically stop on the other side.
 The circle around the ferry indicates the status of the anti-collision system.
 It is green when it functions, yellow when something is detected and red when the system is impaired.
 The anti-collision system will make the ferry stop when an object is detected within the range of 1.5 meters from the ferry.

-You can try the previous version http://apps.hal.pratt.duke.edu/ferry2/ using Firefox or Chrome.
+You can try the previous version http://apps.hal.pratt.duke.edu/ferry3/.
+Currently, this project is optimized at 1280x720 resolution.

 This project is mainly developed with Phaser 3 game engine for 2 weeks.
-We've used Phaser 3 Webpack Project Template (https://github.com/photonstorm/phaser3-project-template) to provide browser compatibility and modern javascript code.
-Just refer to the site for modifying or deploying code.
+Phaser 3 Webpack Project Template (https://github.com/photonstorm/phaser3-project-template) is used to provide browser compatibility and modern javascript code.

+# Developing Code

+After clone the repo, use "npm install" and then "npm start" to start the development server at localhost:8080.
+Any modification of the your source code instantly reflected on the development server.

+# Deploying Code

+"npm run build" will create new distribution file in the dist folder.
+At the current time, we need to manually copy index.html, index.css and assets/ folder into dist and then upload it to your deployment server.